 Keep your boxes light

 Don’t overfill your boxes; remember, they have to be lifted and carried.
 If you’re moving your own boxes, make sure you can pick up and carry each of them comfortably, keeping in mind that you’ll be doing it again and again with many boxes and will likely get fatigued.
-Or, if you’re hiring professional movers, “a good guideline is a max of 20 kg (40 lbs) per box”, says Alexander.
+Or, if you’re hiring professional movers, a good guideline is a max of 20 kg (40 lbs) per box.

 Moving tips in Amsterdam

-Moving within the city centre has special needs, like the permits needed to block the road mentioned above.
+Moving within the city center has special needs, like the permits needed to block the road mentioned above.
 Another matter to take into account?
 The iron hooks.

-However, it’s harder than it looks: the iron hooks are supposed to be maintained and checked annually to make sure the beam can support the weight, but they’re often neglected or in a state of disrepair.
-“Because it’s not officially allowed, none of the moving companies in Amsterdam are insured for moving with the iron hook, which makes it risky business.
-You really need a company that can work well with the hook, rope and pulley.”
+However, it’s harder than it looks.
+The iron hooks are supposed to be maintained and checked annually to make sure the beam can support the weight, but they’re often neglected or in a state of disrepair.
+None of the moving companies in Amsterdam have insurance for moving with the iron hook, which makes it a risky business.
+You really need a company that can work well with the hook, rope, and pulley.